How cold weather affects your health

 Keeping yourself warm at home in winter

-- Keep your hands and face warm - if they get cold they can trigger a rise in blood pressure which puts you at increased risk of a heart attack.
+- Keep warm - if you get cold, especially if you are over 65, can trigger a rise in blood pressure which puts you at risk of a heart attack.

 - Remember that several thin layers of clothing will keep you warmer than one thick layer, as the layers trap warm air.